 We have a number of additional exhibitors such as:

 Fantastic Dyspraxic with information for support and resources to purchase to support students with dyspraxia.

 Left Handed the shop that helps with not only resources for left -handers but also handwriting.

 Arran Smith is an expert on assistive technology.
 Having worked for the BDA he now has his own company providing SEN webinar training for educational professionals and parents etc.

 PDA Society, with her own child with complex needs as well as PDA Jane will be on hand to offer information, advice and guidance.
 She’s also the author of a book on PDA.
-Jane has been a fantastic support to many parents and offer invaluable support to me as I started to identify a child with possible PDA.
+Jane has been a fantastic support to many and offered invaluable support to me as I started to identify a child with possible PDA.
 She has provided a different way to view ‘behaviour’ and strategies for support.

 St David’s College will be available to talk about their school and the service and curriculum they offer.

-Enabling Technology a local based company with a wealth of knowledge and expertise on assistive technology, offering demonstrations on such as the C-Pen and help and advise on technology for work and study and university level and applying for DSA or Access to Work grants, as well as technology for school chilrden.
+Enabling Technology a local based company with a wealth of knowledge and expertise on assistive technology, offering demonstrations on such as the C-Pen and help and advise on technology for work and study and university level and applying for DSA or Access to Work grants, as well as technology for school children.

 PDSS, Anne has worked within the field of physical disability and support for many years, assessing student needs, providing action plans and training staff.